puli/docs.puli.io/at-a-glance.rst

         </entity>
     </doctrine-mapping>

-Registering all such mappings with Doctrine requires some effort, especially once the mappings are spread across several Composer packages.
+Registering all such files with the tool that uses them requires some effort, especially once they are spread across several Composer packages.

 Puli supports a very simple resource discovery mechanism to solve this problem.
 Libraries define *binding types* for the resources they want to process: